Kestron06/WiiMiiRead-Write/README.md

 Dependencies: fs.
 That's it - `npm i fs` from a command line in the same folder as the program and you're good to go.

+Also while I believe it is fully functioning, I obviously cannot test every single Mii combination and also have not worked with Binary before.
+If you find anything wrong, please let me know!
+You can reach me at kestron@kestron.software, or making an issue, or joining https://discord.gg/k3yVkrrvez